Autumn1998/GisSPA/README.md

 4. ./main ./Data_TEST/config

 WARNING:The Data_TEST need at least 13GB memory at GPU!
-If temp_size = 10,10 and img_size = 10,10, check the git lfs.
+If error occurred and temp_size = 10,10 and img_size = 10,10, check the git lfs.

-The result will be find at ./Output/test_Image_bin2_output.lst.
-We attacted the result at ./Data_TEST/test_Image_bin2_output.lst.

 If "error while loading shared libraries", check your LD_LIBRARY_PATH, and source.
 If it not work, do
 	cp "your hdf5 install path"/lib/libhdf5.so.10 .
 Make ./main  and libhdf5.so.10 in the same path.

+The output will be find at GisSPA/Output/test_Image_output.lst.
+We attacted the result at ./Data_TEST/Output/test_Image_output.lst.

 #### Parameters
 This program detect targets with orientations and tanslations.